healthyregions/oeps/metadata/Public_Expenditures.md

 ### Description of Data Processing:

 Data was downloaded, cleaned, and prepared for analysis.
-The expenditure variables listed above were aggregated by category (police and fire, corrections, public health, and public welfare) to create variables represented category totals for state-level spending, local-level spending, and combined state and local spending for each state.
+The expenditure variables listed above were aggregated by category (police and fire, corrections, public health, and public welfare) to create variables represented category totals for combined state and local spending for each state.
 These variables were then merged into the final dataset, which includes all finance variables for state and D.C.

 ### Key Variable and Definitions: